Clay Matthews III: 2017

-2018 season
+2018

 On June 2, 2018, Matthews, who was pitching to Packers offensive lineman Lucas Patrick in the off-season Green & Gold Charity Softball Game, had a ball hit directly back to him.
 The line drive resulted in a broken nose for Matthews; surgery followed the incident.
 During the Packers' training camp for 2018, Matthews decided to wear a visor to add additional protection for his rhinoplasty.
 Matthews wore an Oakley, Inc. style clear visor with a Speedflex revolution helmet.
 During Week 2 against the Minnesota Vikings, Matthews was called for a controversial roughing the passer penalty that nullified an interception with 1:37 left in the fourth quarter.
 The game ended in a 29–29 tie.
 During Week 3 against the Washington Redskins, Matthews was again called for roughing the passer, becoming the first player to commit three roughing-the-passer penalties in the first three games of the season since 2001, as the Packers lost 31–17.

-On October 15, 2018 Matthews recorded his last sack at Lambeau Field.
+On October 15, 2018, Matthews recorded his last sack at Lambeau Field.
 Against the San Francisco 49ers on Monday Night Football, with 3:52 remaining in the 4th quarter, on a 3rd & 10 play from the SF 23, Matthews brought down C. J. Beathard at the SF 11 for a key loss of -12 yards.

-After the conclusion of the 2018 season, Matthews became an unrestricted free agent.
+After the end of the 2018 season, Matthews became an unrestricted free agent.

 Los Angeles Rams

-2019 season

 On March 19, 2019, Matthews signed a two-year contract with the Los Angeles Rams.

 Matthews made his debut with the Rams in Week 1 against the Carolina Panthers, making three tackles and sacking Cam Newton once as the Rams won 30–27.
 In Week 2 against the New Orleans Saints, Matthews recorded another sack against Teddy Bridgewater as the Rams won 27–9.
 In Week 3 against the Cleveland Browns, Matthews sacked Baker Mayfield twice in the 20–13 win.
 In Week 5, after the Rams' 30–29 loss to the Seattle Seahawks, it was announced that Matthews suffered a broken jaw and would undergo surgery.
 He ended up missing three games, finishing the season with 13 starts.

 In the offseason, on March 19, 2020, Matthews was released by the Rams.
+On September 10, the Denver Broncos reached out to Matthews in hopes to negotiate a contract, but both sides could not reach an agreement.
 He did not play during the 2020 season.

-On September 10, 2020, the Denver Broncos reached out to Matthews in hopes to negotiate a contract, but both sides could not reach an agreement.

 Retirement

 After two seasons out of football, Matthews announced his retirement on September 27, 2022.
-Matthews had stated he “wished he could’ve finished his career in Green Bay”, the team that drafted him and he had won a Super Bowl with in 2011.
+Matthews had stated he "wished he could've finished his career in Green Bay", the team that drafted him and he had won a Super Bowl with in 2011.
+On November 15, 2023, it was announced that Matthews, alongside Aaron Kampman, would be inducted into the Green Bay Packers Hall of Fame as the 170th member on August 29, 2024.